The fees that Residents in our Aged Care Centre may incur are:

 2. Accommodation Payments - these payments relate to the cost of your accommodation in an aged care home and are in addition to the abovementioned Ongoing Care Fees.

 This payment is only applicable if your assets exceed an amount set by the Australian Government and is agreed with our Centre prior to your occupation.
-The Accomodation Payment can be made by one of the following methods:
+The Accommodation Payment can be made by one of the following methods:

 b. a daily accommodation payment (DAP) - This is a daily payment.